 Catching distracted drivers is a difficult feat for police officers and it is very easy for offenders to lie.
 The process of obtaining cell phone data is not easy.
 The Textalyzer provides a way for officers to enforce the ban on texting while driving.
 And once enforcement increases, it is likely drivers will be discouraged from responding to those little pings and beeps coming from their cell phones.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims who have been injured in car accidents in the Washington, D.C., Maryland and Virginia areas.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for victims who have been injured in car accidents in Maryland.
+Contact us today for a free consultation.